Advancing Human Rights

-Our strategy to deliver on these commitments is based on the UNGPs, and has the following five pillars:
+Our strategy to deliver on these commitments is based on the UNGPs and has five pillars:

-Our efforts are anchored in policies that apply across our business—from our own operations to our supply chain, and from the design and use of our technology to the communities we impact.
-We regularly review our policies to identify areas for update and improvement, engaging external stakeholders and benchmarking against international human rights standards and evolving industry norms.
+Our efforts are anchored in policies that apply across our business.
+We regularly review our policies to identify areas for updates and improvements.
+We also engage external stakeholders and conduct benchmarking against international human rights standards and evolving industry norms.

 Our Global Human Rights Principles demonstrate our commitment to respecting human rights and the dignity of people connected to our business around the world.

 We’re committed to embedding human rights considerations into decision-making across our company and into our policy and governance framework.
-Amazon’s Board of Directors is responsible for the control and direction of Amazon and regularly reviews reports on various aspects of our business, including related risks and the strategies for addressing them.
-While the entire Board has overall responsibility for risk oversight, the Board has delegated responsibility for certain risks to its committees.
+While Amazon’s Board of Directors has overall responsibility for risk oversight of the company, the Board has delegated responsibility for certain risks to its committees.

 We’re committed to assessing, prioritizing, and addressing adverse human rights impacts connected to our business, and are continually working to improve our approach.
 At Amazon, businesses deploy a variety of mechanisms to do this.